-If you have an operation question or you think your LinnStrument may have a problem, please first visit some of the links on this page, especially Getting Started, FAQs (especially the "Problems" tab), Panel Settings, Hooking It Up, and Recommended Sounds.
-Also, the LinnStrument Forum is a good resource for operation questions and exchanging ideas with other LinnStrument owners.
+If you have an operation question or you think your LinnStrument may have a problem, please first visit some of the links on this page, especially the Getting Started, FAQs, Panel Settings, Hooking It Up, and Recommended Sounds pages.

-1) Your LinnStrument's serial number.
+1) Your name and the LinnStrument's serial number.
 This will tell me the age of the unit and any support history.

 2) What country you're located in.
 This is helpful in the event that I may need to send you a repair part.

 If there is a hardware problem in your LinnStrument, there is never a need to send it away for repair.
 LinnStrument is designed so that all problems can be fixed by sending you a replacement part that you can install yourself--with only a screwdriver-- by following a video.
-However, the vast majority of problems require only a setting change, calibration or a simple disassembly.
+However, the vast majority of problems require only a setting change.

 Often it may seem that your LinnStrument has a problem, but the actual cause of the problem is an incorrect MIDI setting or a problem in your synth or DAW or something else.
 Here are some tips for tracing down the cause of a problem, which are also helpful in allowing me to reproduce the problem you're experiencing:

 Example A) If the problem occurs when using a specific synth, try it with a different synth.
 If the problem only occurs with one synth, it's in that synth.

 Example B) If the problem occurs only with LinnStrument but not with other MIDI keyboards, then learn what your other keyboard is sending and set LinnStrument to send the same messages.